 In addition to performing, Celia was an active member of the Music In Schools Initiative - a program which enables music students at the Yale School of Music to assist teachers in the New Haven Public School music classrooms.
 Other responsibilities included managing and rehearsing student ensembles through their adjacent All-City Honors Ensemble for selected students.
 She has also served as a Teaching Artist in MISI's summer program, the Morse Summer Music Academy.

 After relocating to Boston in 2017, she joined the faculty of several notable educational programs, including the violin faculty of the Dexter Southfield School, the Josiah Quincy Orchestra Program (JQOP) and the Brookline Music School.
 JQOP named Celia the Director of their Villa-Lobos Orchestra (2018), and of their Newbold Orchestra (2019).
 She was also nominated as a Music Educators/Teaching Artist (META) Fellowship, run by the Mass Cultural Council.
 Her own private teaching studio opened in Newton, MA in the spring of 2018, and is already broaching maximal capacity.
 Her students have placed #1 in the state at the Royal Academy of Music Examinations, won first prize in the Crescendo International Music Competition, have been invited to perform solo at Carnegie Hall, and seated as front stand leaders in the Boston Youth Symphony Orchestras and New England Conservatory Youth Orchestras.

 In addition to her passion for teaching, Celia is also a frequent chamber and solo recitalist in the Boston area, and a founding member of the Tarlino Duo, and Duo Risu.
+Starting in January 2022, Celia Zhang Violin has expanded to a larger location and become Village Youth Conservatory, located just half a mile down the road.
 Please see the Upcoming Events and Contact tabs for questions and upcoming samples of her work.